manoelhc/knife-atomic/README.md

  *  Chef 12.0 higher
  *  Ruby 2.2.2 or higher

-You need to use ChefDK's gem and simply install as below:
+You need to use ChefDK's gem and merely install as below:
 ```bash
 chef gem install knife-atomic
 ```